LiangJoshua/40percent-web/README.md

-# calisthantics-web
+# 40percent-web

-`calisthantics-web` is a self-contained web server
+`40percent-web` is a self-contained web server

 ## IDE settings